joseph3715/check_cisco_uc_perf/README.md

 It may be used, redistributed and/or modified under the terms of the GNU General Public Licence (see http://www.fsf.org/licensing/licenses/gpl.txt).

+Updates provided by Jeremy Worden (jeremy.worden at automate.builders)

 # tested with:
 		Cisco Unified Communications Manager CUCM version 10.5.1.11901-1 Cisco Unified Communications Manager CUCM version 9.1.2.11900-12